-Foreword by the Dean
+1. Foreword by the Dean

-Welcome to the Faculty of Built Environment and Surveying (FABU) Universiti Teknologi Malaysia (UTM).
-This Guidebook contains useful information about the academic programmes conducted by the Faculty.
+Welcome to the Faculty of Built Environment and Surveying (FABU) at Universiti Teknologi Malaysia (UTM).
+This Guidebook contains valuable information regarding the academic programs offered by the Faculty.

-The Faculty is one of the leading faculties offering undergraduate and postgraduate programmes in the field of Built Environment and Surveying in Malaysia.
-It offers undergraduate degree programmes in Architecture, Urban and Regional Planning, Quantity Surveying, Landscape Architecture, Construction, Land Administration and Development, Geomatic Engineering, Geoinformatics, and Real Estate.
-Our programmes are accredited by a range of national and international professional bodies.
-Both undergraduate and postgraduate programmes offered by the Faculty are well established and well regarded by employers.
-The Faculty also has close links with the industry, where many of our students enjoy successful careers.
-In addition, the QS World University Rankings by Subject released recently ranked Faculty in the top 100 worldwide.
-This is an excellent achievement for the Faculty.
+The Faculty stands as one of the foremost institutions providing undergraduate and postgraduate programs in the Built Environment and Surveying field within Malaysia.
+It boasts a comprehensive array of undergraduate degree offerings encompassing Architecture, Urban and Regional Planning, Quantity Surveying, Landscape Architecture, Construction, Land Administration and Development, Geomatic Engineering, Geoinformatics, and Real Estate.
+These programs hold accreditation from various national and international professional bodies, affirming their quality.
+Both the undergraduate and postgraduate programs offered by the Faculty have earned strong reputations among employers, reflecting their well-established nature.
+Furthermore, the Faculty maintains robust connections with industry stakeholders, facilitating numerous successful careers for our students.
+Notably, the recent release of the QS World University Rankings by Subject has positioned the Faculty among the top 100 worldwide-a remarkable accomplishment for our institution.